bios2/bios2-website/content/faq.md

 # Training activities

-**Communication grants**.
-Fellows have access to financial support to develop their communication skills through participation at international conferences, to give academic or professional seminars in other settings and to cover publication fees in open access international journals.

 **Synthesis groups**.
 Financial support is offered annually to organize synthesis groups on a particular research theme.
 Each working group consists of up to 7 fellows, 1 co-applicant, 1 partner and 1 invited researcher.
 Priority will be given to projects related to pressing scientific questions for partners and using open data and tools.